aimanafzal/SalesChamp/README.md

 The backend uses Express and features a `/api/movies` endpoint with CRUD operations enabled.
 The backend uses Express and features a `/api/genres` endpoint with CRUD operations enabled.
+Run the test script by using npm test

 MongoDB is deployed with persistence and replicas: this is where items are stored.